 Fear the worst

 To some extent, we fear going back into a state at our worst.
 We fear that dark place.
 We fear that struggle.
 We went through it.
 We know exactly what it took to get out of it.
 And what it took from us.
-We fear that could happen again for any reason, at any moment, and thrusting our lives into chaos once more.
+We fear that could happen again for any reason, at any moment, and thrust our lives into chaos once more.
 The fear of survival mode is a heavy fear indeed.
 I still fear it.
 I lived in survival mode for a decade.
 And it was horrific.
-It is a slippery slope into that.
+It’s a slippery slope into that.
 One that is hard sometimes to prevent when treatment changes.

 We know from our experience the unpredictable nature of chronic illness and pain that we have no control over some things.
 We don’t know when things will get worse.
 What will cause them to get worse.
 It can make us tentative with changes in our lives that may just tip the balance.
 It has happened.
 We have made changes to jobs and careers.
 And things got so much worse.
 And we have done nothing at all.
 And things got worse.
 And with it, things like financial instability cause a lot of problems and stress for us.
 And we remember all that.
 We remember all the problems we have when we cannot work.
 When things get really problematic.
 It is unpredictable.

 So yes, it is to some extent repeating the past that makes us fear the future.
 But it is knowledge of the past that makes us understand the ultimate uncertainty of chronic illness in the future.